tomwalder/php-gds/README.md

 ## Footnote ##

 Not that it matters too much, I've been trying to decide what sort of Patterns this library contains.
-See PEAA here: http://martinfowler.com/eaaCatalog/index.html
+[PEAA](http://martinfowler.com/eaaCatalog/index.html).

 What I decided is that I'm not really following DataMapper or Repository to the letter of how they were envisaged.